§ Verifiable Dossiers

 § Core Structure: The Dossier as an ACDC

-A dossier MUST be a valid Authentic Chained Data Container (ACDC) as defined in the ACDC specification.2 As such, it MUST include the standard ACDC top-level fields:
+A dossier MUST be a valid Authentic Chained Data Container (ACDC) as defined in the ACDC specification.2

 § The Role of the Issuer

 The issuer of a dossier is the entity that curates the collection of evidence and attests to its composition by digitally signing the container.
 The issuer’s signature makes a specific, verifiable assertion: at the time of issuance, the collection of evidence referenced within the dossier is the exact collection the issuer intended to present.
-The issuer does not necessarily attest to the veracity of the claims within the constituent evidence, but rather to the integrity and composition of the collection itself.
+The issuer does not necessarily attest to the veracity of the claims within the evidence, but rather to the integrity and composition of the collection itself.

-§ The Edges Attribute: Linking to Constituent Evidence
+§ The Edges Attribute: Linking to Evidence

-), as defined in the ACDC specification.[[2]] This block MUST contain a JSON object where each key is a semantic label for an edge, and each value is an object describing the link to the external evidence.
+The primary payload of a dossier is not a set of direct claims, but rather a graph of references to external evidence.
+This graph is contained within an edges block (e), as defined in the ACDC specification.[[2]] This block MUST contain a JSON object where each key is a semantic label for an edge, and each value is an object describing the link to the external evidence.

 A dossier MAY contain an unbounded number of edges, reflecting its core purpose of aggregating an arbitrary quantity and variety of evidence.
 The field names (keys) for these edges MAY be any valid JSON string, allowing issuers to provide semantically meaningful labels for the linked evidence (e.g., “vettingCredential”, “forensicReport_01”, “tnAllocationProof”), as demonstrated in the Verifiable Voice Protocol (VVP) specification.